 - Businesses and representatives from the private sector

 - International financial institutions such as the World Bank and the African Development Bank

 - Regional organizations such as IGAD, the Organisation of American States, and ECOWAS

 - Civil society partners, including faith-based organizations and academia

 To regularly submit content any person or organisation involved in comprehensive responses can request a user account through the contact us form.
 In one simple step, this will enable them to upload documents, events and highlights.
 A user account is not necessary for the submission of good practices; these can easily be submitted through the form here.
 Should you wish to share a document, highlight or event without a user account, please send the content to email@example.com or firstname.lastname@example.org

 How is the Portal linked to the global compact on refugees?

-The New York Declaration specifically requests UNHCR, in consultation with Member States and other relevant stakeholders, to develop and apply the CRRF with a view to further refining.
-Lessons from the application of the CRRF informs the global compact on refugees, which will be presented in the High Commissioner’s report to the General Assembly in September 2018.
-By supporting the multi-stakeholder approach of the CRRF and encouraging a multiplicity of actors to share information and coordinate their activities, the Portal contributes to the implementation of the CRRF.
-Open-sourced information on the application of the CRRF helps to inform the global compact on refugees.
+The New York Declaration specifically requests UNHCR, in consultation with Member States and other relevant stakeholders, to develop and apply the CRRF with a view to inform the global compact on refugees.
+Since 2016, lessons from the application of the CRRF have informed the global compact on refugees, which was presented in the High Commissioner’s report to the General Assembly in August 2018.
+By supporting the multi-stakeholder approach of the CRRF and encouraging a multiplicity of actors to share information and coordinate their activities, the Portal has contributed to the implementation of the CRRF.
+The global compact will consist of the CRRF as agreed to in Annex I of the New York Declaration, and a programme of action to facilitate its application across the globe.
+Open-sourced information will continue to be the key resource tool for the implementation of comprehensive responses and the global compact on refugees.
 Furthermore, the development of a CRRF good practices database is a concrete deliverable from the thematic and formal consultations on the global compact on refugees held in 2017 and 2018.